Putin accuses United States of damaging world order

 Repeating accusations that Western governments helped pro-Western groups stage a coup d'etat that ousted a pro-Moscow president in Kiev in February, Putin said: "No one wanted to listen to us and no one wanted to talk to us."

-"Instead of a difficult but, I underline, civilised dialogue they brought about a state coup.
+"Instead of a difficult but, I underline, civilized dialogue they brought about a state coup.
 They pushed the country into chaos, economic and social collapse, and civil war with huge losses," he said.

 Dismissing U.S. and European Union sanctions imposed on Moscow as a mistake, he said: "Russia will not be posturing, get offended, ask someone for anything.
 Russia is self-sufficient."